Arnav-SAI/Hand-Gesture-Controller/README.md

-# AI Hand Gesture Controller 🖐️🖱️
+# Hand Gesture Controller 🖐️🖱️

 A futuristic, "Minority Report" inspired interface that transforms your hand into a virtual mouse.
 Powered by **Python**, **MediaPipe**, and **OpenCV**, this tool delivers a seamless user experience.